 3. What are the Penalties?

 The penalties for domestic violence assault depend on the seriousness of the injury, type of assault, and the defendant’s domestic violence and criminal history.
 Assault in the first degree is the most serious charge, resulting in a class 3 felony.
 A class 3 felony for first-degree assault could result in up to 32 years in prison and a fine of up to $750,000.
-Third-degree assault could result in up to 2 years in prison, and a fine of up to $5,000.
+Third-degree assault could result in up to 18 months in jail, and/or a fine of up to $1,000.4

 In addition to the penalties for assault, the defendant may face additional penalties related to domestic violence.
 This could include: